Battle of the Golden Spurs: Background

 The origins of the Franco-Flemish War (1297–1305) can be traced back to the accession of Philip IV "the Fair" to the French throne in 1285.
 Philip hoped to reassert control over the County of Flanders, a semi-independent polity notionally part of the Kingdom of France, and possibly even to annex it into the crown lands of France.
-In the 1290s, Philip attempted to gain support from the Flemish aristocracy and succeeded in winning the allegiance of some local notables, including John of Avesnes (Count of Hainaut, Holland and Zeeland).
-He was opposed by a faction led by the Flemish knight Guy of Dampierre who attempted to form a marriage alliance with the English against Philip.
-In Flanders, however, many of the cities were split into factions known as the "Lilies" (Leliaerts), who were pro-French, and the "Lions" (Liebaards), who would later be called "Claws" (Klauwaerts), led by Pieter de Coninck in Bruges, who advocated independence.
+In the 1290s, Philip attempted to gain support from the Flemish aristocracy and succeeded in winning the allegiance of some local nobles, including John of Avesnes (Count of Hainaut, Holland and Zeeland).
+He was opposed by a faction led by the Flemish knight Guy of Dampierre, who attempted to form a marriage alliance with the English against Philip.
+In Flanders, however, many of the cities were split into factions known as the "Lilies" (Leliaerts), who were pro-French, and the "Lions" (Liebaards), who would later be referred to as the "Claws" (Klauwaerts), led by Pieter de Coninck in Bruges and seeking independence.

 In June 1297, the French invaded Flanders and gained some rapid successes.
-The English, under Edward I, withdrew to face a war with Scotland, and the Flemish and French signed a temporary armistice in 1297, the Truce of Sint-Baafs-Vijve, which halted the conflict.
-In January 1300, when the truce expired, the French invaded Flanders again, and by May, were in total control of the county.
-Guy of Dampierre was imprisoned and Philip himself toured Flanders making administrative changes.
+King Edward I of England had been at war against Philip for three years but was obliged to withdraw most of his attention from France to face the First War of Scottish Independence.
+He entered negotiations with France leading to the 1299 Treaty of Montreuil, while the Flemish and French signed the 1297 Truce of Sint-Baafs-Vijve, a temporary armistice which halted their conflict.
+When the truce expired in January 1300, Edward had just married Philip's sister Margaret and the French invaded Flanders again.
+By May, were in total control of the county.
+Guy of Dampierre was imprisoned and Philip himself toured Flanders while setting up a French-controlled administrative apparatus.

-After Philip left Flanders, unrest broke out again in the Flemish city of Bruges directed against the French governor of Flanders, Jacques de Châtillon.
-On 18 May 1302, rebellious citizens who had fled Bruges returned to the city and murdered every Frenchman they could find, an act known as the Bruges Matins.
-With Guy of Dampierre still imprisoned, command of the rebellion was taken by John and Guy of Namur.
-Most of the towns of the County of Flanders agreed to join the Bruges rebellion except for the city of Ghent which refused to take part.
-Most of the Flemish nobility also took the French side, fearful of what had become an attempt to take power by the lower classes.
+After Philip left Flanders, unrest broke out again in the Flemish city of Bruges in the form of a rebellion against the new French governor, Jacques de Châtillon.
+On 18 May 1302, rebellious citizens who had fled Bruges returned to the city and murdered every Frenchman they could find, an act known as the "Bruges Matins".
+With Guy of Dampierre still imprisoned, command of the rebellion fell to his allies John and Guy of Namur.
+Most of the towns of the County of Flanders agreed to join the Bruges rebellion, except for the city of Ghent which refused to take part.
+Most of the Flemish nobility also took the French side, fearful of what they perceived as an attempt by the lower classes to seize power.